Yordan Santa Cruz

 Yordan Eduardo Santa Cruz Vera (born 7 October 1993) is a Cuban professional football player who plays for the Cuba national team.

 He debuted internationally in March 2015 against the Dominican Republic with a 3-0 victory.
 In September 2018, he scored twice against Turks and Caicos Islands in an 11-0 victory, resulting in a huge win for Cuba.

-Career
+Club career

 Santa Cruz played in the Campeonato Nacional de Fútbol de Cuba in 2009 with FC Cienfuegos.
 In 2018, he played for a season with FC Santiago de Cuba before returning to Cienfuegos the following year.
 In 2019, he was named the province's best footballer of the year.
 In 2019, he played abroad in the Liga Dominicana de Fútbol with Jarabacoa FC.

 In 2020, he played in the Canadian Soccer League with Scarborough SC.
 In his debut season with Scarborough he assisted in securing the First Division title.